-If your child will be out for the day, please contact the respective site by phone.
+If your child will be out for the day, please contact the respective site by phone, or via our textbased communication app called Remind.
 Leave a detailed message and contact information if needed.
-The site numbers are located on the front page of this handbook.
+The site numbers are located in the front of this handbook.